Constitutional Carry Passes PA Senate

 I have fabulous news, both Constitutional Carry (SB 565) and the Strengthen Preemption (SB 448) bills were passed by the Pennsylvania Senate late in the evening on Tuesday, November 9th.
 This is a direct result of all of your hard work in contacting your senators.

-SB 565 passed by a vote of 29-21 and SB 448, 31-19.
+Senator Cris Dush’s Constitutional Carry bill (SB 565) passed by a vote of 29-21 and Senator Wayne Langerholc’s bill to strengthen preemption (SB 448), 31-19.
 Find out how your senator voted by following the links and be sure to drop them a note of thanks for voting in favor of passing these bills and your displeasure if they voted against them.

 Now, both bills are headed to the House for consideration.